MarsBased/handbook/README.md

-# The MarsBased Handbook
+# The MarsBased Handbook 🚀

 Welcome to __MarsBased__!
 This is the first thing you should read when boarding the __MarsBased__ spaceship.

 Here you will find the most important information about the company to help you to get familiar with it.
 We also compiled some of our guides &amp; interesting stuff you should read (and some trivia & fun stories to make it more digestible).

-If you're a visitor and want to use them, feel free to use them anywhere, but we'd appreciate that you linked us back in appreciation.
+If you're a visitor and want to use them, feel free to use them anywhere, but we'd appreciate it that you linked us back in appreciation.

+We have decided to make this handbook publicly available so we can share as much as we can with other companies out there, potential candidates and prospective clients alike.
+Everyone is welcome!

 # Sections